-We Speak Kiingereza is a language learning board game created in Tanzania for Michigan State's Designing Technology Solutions for Schools in Africa program.
-It has since been expanded in Kenya and the United States and is currently available to over 7,500 students.
+We Speak! is an adaptable and scalable language learning board game first created and evaluated in Tanzania.
+It has since been expanded in Kenya, India, and the United States and is currently available in five languages to over 7,500 students in 15 schools.

 Per UNESCO, 40% of the world's population receives an education in languages other than their mother tongue.
-In Tanzania and Kenya, where you must understand English to complete secondary schooling, this number is virtually 100%.
+We Speak! provides a fun, engaging, and collaborative way to tackle this language barrier, or to learn a language for any reason.

-Players or teams take turns rolling the dice and moving along a path.
-They encounter ten checkpoints where they must stop and complete a language learning exercise.
+Play individually or as a team, and take turns rolling the dice and moving along a path.
+You'll encounter ten checkpoints where you must stop and complete language learning exercises such as discussing literature, telling a story, and more.
 There are both easy and hard exercises, with a correct "hard" answer allowing access to a shortcut.
-There are also "Mystery Cards" that provide power-ups.
+There are also "Mystery Cards" that can give your team a boost or slow down an opponent.
 The first one to reach "The End" is the winner!

 Want to learn more?
 Read the full game rules, or try it out yourself on Tabletopia!